Skip to main content

 helius_search_assets

-Search for Solana blockchain assets using filters like owner address, creator, or metadata to find specific tokens and NFTs.
+Search for Solana blockchain assets using filters such as owner address, creator, burnt status, frozen status, compressed, or supply mint.
+Retrieve paginated results.

 Instructions